 The daily revenue loss for U.S. petroleum industries is the product of the oil price and the reduced production.
-At \$63 per barrel and 3 million barrels daily, respectively, that is \$69 billion per year.
-It is represented in Figure 6 as the sum of areas B and C.
+At \$65 per barrel and 3 million barrels daily, respectively, that is \$71 billion per year.
+It is represented in Figure 7 as the sum of areas B and C.

 Less production by itself frees up labor, capital, and other resources for the rest of the economy.
-That is the area B, which in 2023 are enough resources to add \$57 billion annually to the GDP of non-oil industries.
+That is the area B, which in 2023 are enough resources to add \$56 billion annually to the GDP of non-oil industries.
 However, the production that does occur in the Biden economy costs more per barrel, which is why less is being produced compared to the alternative.
-These added costs are reflected in the area A, which subtracts about \$34 billion annually from the GDP of non-oil industries (a net increase of \$23 billion = 57b - 34b for the rest of the economy).
-The GDP of the entire economy is therefore reduced by A - C, which we estimate to be about \$46 billion for 2023.
-We expect that supply restrictions in gas production has an additional effect of a similar magnitude.
+These added costs are reflected in the area A, which subtracts about \$36 billion annually from the GDP of non-oil industries (a net increase of \$20 billion = \$56b - \$36b for the rest of the economy).
+The GDP of the entire economy is therefore reduced by A - C, which we estimate to be about \$51 billion for 2023, in 2019 dollars.
+The same framework suggests GDP reductions of \$27 billion for 2021 and \$52 billion for 2022.
+We expect that supply restrictions in gas production has additional effects of a similar magnitude.

-The estimates are obtained by assuming that each supply curve has the same price elasticity, 1/2, everywhere on the curve.
+The estimates are obtained by assuming that each supply curve has the same price elasticity, 0.4, everywhere on the curve.